MicrosoftDocs/dynamics365smb-docs/financials/service-how-to-post-service-orders.md

 The following procedure describes shipment posting directly from a service order in locations without warehouse handling set up.
 If the location is set up to require warehouse handling, then shipment posting happens in a different warehouse document, depending on the location setup.

 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Service Orders**, and then choose the related link.
-2. Open the relevant service order, and then choose the **Service Lines** action.
+2. Open the service order, and then choose the **Service Lines** action.
 4. On the lines you are going to post, fill in the **Qty. to Ship**, **Qty. to Invoice**, and **Qty. to Consume** fields, depending on how you will post the lines.
 5. Choose the **Post** action.